gearoenix/gearoenix/README.md

 ## Demos
-I'm developing gearoenix and a game with it, and I'm little on the urge, do not expect a full functioning AAA game from me :D.
+I'm developing gearoenix and a game with it, and I'm little on the urge, do not expect a full functioning AAA game as a demo from me :D.
 - [This is WebAssembly demo of game.](https://hossein-noroozpour.github.io/gearoenix-static-files/web-demo/index.html)
 - [This is Android one.](https://hossein-noroozpour.github.io/gearoenix-static-files/android/android.7z)
 - [This is Linux one.](https://hossein-noroozpour.github.io/gearoenix-static-files/linux/linux.7z)